ashok-khanna/lisp-notes/README.md

     ;; Version without default method:

-    (defgeneric greet (obj)
+    (defgeneric greet-2 (obj1 obj2)
       (:documentation "Says hi"))

-In creating specialised methods, we add the parameter type to to the methods.
+In creating specialised methods, we add the parameter type to the parameter list.
 In a method call, Lisp will then use the method which matches the parameter types of the parameters supplied in the method call.

-In the below, GUEST-NAME is a parameter of type person, while MESSAGE is a parameter that is not specialised.
+In the below, GUEST-NAME is a parameter of type person, while MESSAGE is a parameter that is not specialised and can be anything.

-    (defmethod greet ((guest-name person) (message))
+    (defmethod greet-2 ((guest-name person) message)
       (format t "The person greets ~A and says ~A" guest-name message))

 Finally, it is useful to create custom print output for CLOS objects.
 This can be achieved with the following.

       (defmethod print-object ((obj person) stream)
       (print-unreadable-object (obj stream :type t)
-    			   (format stream "~a" (person-name obj))))
+    			   (format stream "~a" (name obj))))

-    ;; Returns
+    ;; Returns #<Person Tom>

       (print person-1)

-<a id="orga0877dc"></a>
+<a id="org31f746a"></a>

 # Other

-<a id="org39e485d"></a>
+<a id="orgcc3cbab"></a>

 ## Reading & Writing to Files